Trick Measurement Techniques

 Balancing between fingertips

 If you hold a sprocket or chainwheel horizontal between the tips of the index fingers of your two hands and you can find two teeth directly opposite each other, it will balance.
-(If a chainwheel has a pin to prevent the chain from derailing, place it directly under a fingertip so it doesn't upset the balance.)
+(If a chainwheel has a pin to prevent the chain from derailing, place it directly next to a fingertip so it doesn't upset the balance.)
 Get the chainwheel to balance, or as close as possible to balancing.
 If it has an odd number of teeth, it will tip.
 Then count the teeth halfway around, from the tooth under the fingertip of one hand to the one just before the fingertip of the other -- on the high (short) side of the sprocket or chainwheel if it tipped.
 Multiply by two and if it tipped, add one tooth.

 Adding differences in tooth counts